ElementS of LUNA

 Ground Segment

-he ground segment of the LUNA Analog Facility ensures local and remote operations of the LUNA facility, providing basic functionality of data, video, voice and monitoring & control information.
+The ground segment of the LUNA Analog Facility ensures local and remote operations of the LUNA facility, providing basic functionality of data, video, voice and monitoring & control information.
 It enables users and operators to execute their experiments/activities and integrates LUNA into the ground segment.
-The LUNA ground segment has three fixed cameras that are installed at a height of 5m and have low light capability as well as infrared vision.
+The LUNA ground segment has three fixed cameras that are installed at a height of 5 meters and have low light capability as well as infrared vision.
 The integration of additional cameras is possible.

 Users can connect their devices to the local Wi-Fi, with the possibility of Virtual Private Network VPN access of the equipment in the Hall from a remote device/location.
 Please note that it is not possible for experiments inside the regolith test field to communicate directly with the outside world.
 Internet access is only possible in the forehead building and is provided by ESA-IT.